-According to the Australian government guidelines, healthy men and women should drink no more than 10 standard drinks per week and no more than 4 standard drinks on any one day to limit the damaging health effects of alcohol.
+According to the Australian government guidelines, healthy men and women should drink no more than ten standard drinks per week and no more than four standard drinks on any one day to limit the damaging health effects of alcohol.
 While alcohol in moderation can be an enjoyable way to relax, it is helpful to keep limitations in mind for the sake of your health.

 Read on to discover how alcohol can impact your nightly sleep.

 Alcohol lowers your sleep quality

 It's true that alcohol can make you drowsy and could feel like it helps you fall asleep, but the quality of the sleep is not the same as that which you get sans alcohol.
 You may find that when you have been drinking, you frequently wake in the middle of the night and this is not an unusual side effect of alcohol.